-Please address envelopes Attention: Treasurer, Delta United Church, 47 Ottawa St. South, Hamilton, Ontario, L8K 2C9.
+2. Cheque – You can mail a cheque to: Delta United Church, 47 Ottawa Street South, Hamilton, ON, L8K 2C9.

 The City of Hamilton is situated upon the traditional territories of the Erie, Neutral, Huron-Wendat, Haudenosaunee, Mississaugas and Anishinaabe First Nations, governed by